top of page

 How Soil, Vegetation and Water respond to Solar Radiation.
 Source - seos-project.eu

 Figure 3: How Soil, Vegetation and Water respond to Solar Radiation.
-Source - seos-project.eu
+Source: seos-project.eu

 Radar Satellite Imagery.
 Source: BreakingDefense.com